-• How to use Decisions
+- Decision Element - How to use Decisions

-• Decision Element
+- Decision Element

-If no outcome’s conditions are met, the flow takes the path for the default outcome.
+When a flow executes a Decision element, it evaluates each decision outcome in order.- For the first outcome whose conditions are met, the flow takes the associated path. - If no outcome’s conditions are met, the flow takes the path for the default outcome.

-The decisions are configured as follows:
+The decisions are configured as follows:- We name the outcome(s) (1)

-2. We select the logic for the condition requirements (2)
+- We select the logic for the condition requirements (2)

-3. We add the condition (3)
+- We add the condition (3)

-Conditions can also use an OR:
+- Conditions can also use an OR:

 Alternatively, conditions can use Custom Logic:

-• Exercise: Create a Decision
+Exercise: Create a Decision Exercise: Create a Decision

 Build a Flow with a Decision